wenh123/NoisyNet-DQN/README.md

 # NoisyNet-DQN

 I implement the [NoisyNet](https://arxiv.org/abs/1706.10295) for DQN-based RL algorithms.
 The code is evaluated on Atari2000, which is commonly used to benchmark the RL algorithms.
+Also, the tensorflow summary is added to better visualize the training process.

 Disclaimer: this code is highl based on [@openai/baselines](https://github.com/openai/baselines).
 Thanks for the great works!

-## NoisyNet-DQN

 ## Usage